trbehera/docs/docs/index.md

 Manufacturers interested in implementing support for Secure Device Onboard in their factories can learn more by referring to the Secure Device Onboard *Manufacturer Enablement Guide*.

-### Distributers and Resellers
+### Distributors and Resellers

-Distributers and resellers interested in implementing support for Secure Device Onboard in their business processes can learn more by referring to the Secure Device Onboard *Reseller Enablement Guide*
+Distributors and resellers interested in implementing support for Secure Device Onboard in their business processes can learn more by referring to the Secure Device Onboard *Reseller Enablement Guide*

 ### IOT Platform Providers